 Companies that have fully grasped the opportunities presented by the current digital revolution are allocating significant resources to IT budgets.
 The future finance function will have robotics and automation at the core.
 It is therefore advisable that CFOs jump on the train before it passes through their station.

-Thus, to avoid risking their organizations disappearing overnight, CFOs must build a robust strategic business case for investing in digital and the advantages of harnessing its power.
-This will help secure the much-needed buy in from senior management.
-This later group wants to understand why it is critical for the organization to transition to the current digital ecosystem.
+CFOs must therefore build a robust strategic business case for investing in digital and the advantages of harnessing its power.
+This helps secure the much-needed buy in from senior management.
+The later group must be made aware why it is critical for the organization to transition to the current digital ecosystem.

 If the CFO is able to articulate the complexities the business is currently facing and how they can be addressed by investing in digital, then getting the thumbs up from senior management will not be very onerous.